Decolonization: British Empire

-In response to a growing Indian independence movement, the UK made successive reforms to the British Raj, culminating in the Government of India Act (1935).
-These reforms included creating elected legislative councils in some of the Provinces of British India.
+In response to a growing Indian independence movement, the UK made successive reforms to the British Raj, culminating in the Government of India Act 1935.
+These reforms included creating elected legislative councils in some of the provinces of British India.
 Mohandas Karamchand Gandhi, India's independence movement leader, led a peaceful resistance to British rule.
 By becoming a symbol of both peace and opposition to British imperialism, many Indians began to view the British as the cause of India's problems leading to a newfound sense of nationalism among its population.
 With this new wave of Indian nationalism, Gandhi was eventually able to garner the support needed to push back the British and create an independent India in 1947.

 Africa was only fully drawn into the colonial system at the end of the 19th century.
-In the north-east the continued independence of the Empire of Ethiopia remained a beacon of hope to pro-independence activists.
-However, with the anti-colonial wars of the 1900s (decade) barely over, new modernizing forms of African Nationalism began to gain strength in the early 20th century with the emergence of Pan-Africanism, as advocated by the Jamaican journalist Marcus Garvey (1887–1940) whose widely distributed newspapers demanded swift abolition of European imperialism, as well as republicanism in Egypt.
+In the north-east the continued independence of the Ethiopian Empire remained a beacon of hope to pro-independence activists.
+However, with the anti-colonial wars of the 1900s (decade) barely over, new modernizing forms of Africa nationalism began to gain strength in the early 20th century with the emergence of Pan-Africanism, as advocated by the Jamaican journalist Marcus Garvey (1887–1940) whose widely distributed newspapers demanded swift abolition of European imperialism, as well as republicanism in Egypt.
 Kwame Nkrumah (1909–1972) who was inspired by the works of Garvey led Ghana to independence from colonial rule.

 Independence for the colonies in Africa began with the independence of Sudan in 1956, and Ghana in 1957.
 All of the British colonies on mainland Africa became independent by 1966, although Rhodesia's unilateral declaration of independence in 1965 was not recognized by the UK or internationally.

 Some of the British colonies in Asia were directly administered by British officials, while others were ruled by local monarchs as protectorates or in subsidiary alliance with the UK.

 In 1947, British India was partitioned into the independent dominions of India and Pakistan.
-Hundreds of princely states, states ruled by monarchs in treaty of subsidiary alliance with Britain, were integrated into India and Pakistan.
+Hundreds of princely states, states ruled by monarchs in a treaty of subsidiary alliance with Britain, were integrated into India and Pakistan.
 India and Pakistan fought several wars over the former princely state of Jammu and Kashmir.
 French India was integrated into India between 1950 and 1954, and India annexed Portuguese India in 1961, and the Kingdom of Sikkim merged with India by popular vote in 1975.